How to Understand Subjectivity in Photography Choices

 BW OR COLOR

-Posted Oktober 2020
+Posted October 2020

-This article has been posted some years now, but the examples in the original version were not good enough.
+This article has been posted for some years now, but the examples in the original version were not good enough.
 These are from a trip to Stockholm in 2017.

-On a color image there can be colors that are disharmonic or there can be many small spots with assorted colors that can act confusing.
-My favorite color is warm green, or the color beech leaves have.
+On a color image, there can be colors that are disharmonic or there can be many small spots with assorted colors that can act confusing.
+My favorite color is warm green – the color beech leaves have.
+With some examples I will give you, my opinion.
+There are no laws about this question.
+It’s all a matter of taste.

 Colorful rainbow mural enhances the cave-like ceiling of a vibrant subway station, where people walk along a gleaming platform.